 Appellants are wrong when they contend that "[t]he PMA only established federal requirements for the Infuse/LT-Cage device when marketed for use in accordance with its labeling."
-Br.21.
-In support of this contention, Appellants rely principally (Br.22) on Ramirez, which erroneously held that §360k(a) does not apply to claims arising from alleged off-label promotion because, supposedly, "[t]he shield [of preemption] drops when the manufacturer violates federal law."
-961 F.Supp.2d at 993.
+Br.20.
+In support of this contention, Appellants rely principally (Br.21-22) on Ramirez, which erroneously holds that §360k(a) does not apply to claims arising from alleged off-label promotion because, supposedly, "[t]he shield [of preemption] drops when the manufacturer violates federal law."
+961 F.Supp.2d at 993.10 instructs surgeons that the device is to be used only with the LT-Cage.
+But Appellants conflate the scope of premarket approval, which applies to the device as such, and the warnings that the FDA required accompany the device.
+The warnings are guidance to physicians, not limits on the scope of premarket approval.

-First, even if a manufacturer has violated federal law, the PMA for the device remains in place, and §360k(a) continues to preempt any state-law claim that would impose requirements "different from, or in addition to" those imposed by federal law.
-See, e.g., Talbott, v.
+First, even if a manufacturer has violated federal law, the PMA for the device remains in place, and §360k(a) continues to preempt any state-law claim that would impose requirements "different from, or in addition to" those imposed by federal law.11 See, e.g., Talbott, v.
 C.R.
-Bard, Inc., 63 F.3d 25, 28 (1st Cir.
-1995) (preemption applies as long as the FDA has not revoked PMA, even when the FDA has determined that the manufacturer violated federal law).